rentpath/score-events/README.md

 - Log event activity to a sink of your choosing (STDOUT / log file / log store, whatever)

 ## Stretch Goals (choose your own adventure!)
-If you've cleared the first set of goals and are hungry for more, take some time to consider how you'd reach one of the stretch goals listed below.
-We're interested in how you'd architect your solution; if you feel like coding a solution, go for it!
+If you've cleared the first set of goals and are hungry for more, take some hammock time to consider how you'd reach one of the stretch goals listed below.
+We're interested in how you'd architect your solution, but if you feel like coding a solution, we won't stop you.

 ### Live updates in browser
 Reflect changes in DOM without user having to refresh page